eyedeekay/So-You-Want-To-Write-A-SAM-Library/README.md

 That was easy, right?
 All we had to do was adapt the pattern we used in our HelloSAM function to the ```SESSION CREATE``` command.
 A good reply from the bridge will still return OK, and in that case we return the ID of the newly created SAM connection.
+Otherwise, we return an empty string because that's an invalid ID anyway and it failed, so it's easy to check.
 Let's see if this function works by writing a test for it:

 ``` Java
     @Test public void testCreateSession() {